BabylonJS/Extensions/gradingSceneOptimizer/README.md

 ## Roadmap :
   - Finish the alpha version and test it on Playground
   - Merge it with Babylon and deprecated the older optimizer
+  - Finish all TODO in "Custom optimization parameters" section.
   - Talk about benchMark feature and create it.

 ## Version :